Businesses are making exits from the house of wet signatures and joining the bandwagon of electronics signatures.

 Revv is an intelligent business partner that helps you create professional documents with safe and effective electronic signature blocks using simple drag and drop functionality.
 Revv’s electronic signature blocks are easy for you to create, easy to edit, and easy for signers to understand and execute.
 Moreover, you can choose the type of signature you want with Revv.

 Want to send your document for eSignatures to multiple recipients altogether?
-Use Revv’s ‘Bulk Send’ feature, and you are good to go.
+Use Revv’s to create documents in bulk and send them to fill & eSign.

 Revv provides a forever cloud-based storage, retains all your electronic records, and keeps them safe, organized, and easily accessible.